MiyukiQAQ/MissAV-Downloader/README.md

   miyuki -search sw-950 -ffmpeg -cover
 ```

-## 🤫 The ```-plist``` parameter
+## 🤫 The ```-plist``` option

-Not only public playlists can be downloaded using the -plist parameter.
-Generally, any page that can be flipped can use the -plist parameter.
+Not only public playlists can be downloaded using the -plist option.
+Generally, any page that can be flipped can use the -plist option.
 But please note that if your URL contains an & symbol, you must wrap the URL with " " when using the -plist command.

 For example, you can manually filter all the uncensored videos starring JULIA on the MissAV website and sort them by the number of favorites from most to least.
 The URL of the page you get is ```https://missav.com/search/JULIA?filters=uncensored-leak&sort=saved``` Since this URL contains an ampersand (&), in order for the command line to correctly treat this ampersand as part of the URL, you need to wrap the URL with a " " symbol.
 The final command is ```miyuki -plist "https://missav.com/search/JULIA?filters=uncensored-leak&sort=saved" -ffmpeg``` Of course, if you only want to download the first 100 videos, just use -limit 100.